-Sperm and testicular tissues can be preserved, and the procedure has been around for several decades.
+Sperm and testicular tissues can be preserved, and the procedure has existed for several decades.
 This service is available for men who wish to bank their sperm for the future.

-Cryopreservation of sperm and testicular tissue is an invaluable option for men who have been diagnosed with cancer, and face treatment modalities such as chemotherapy or radiation therapy.
-These methods have been found to be harmful to organs, tissues and cells related to reproduction.
+Cryopreservation of sperm and testicular tissue is an invaluable option for men diagnosed with cancer and face treatment modalities such as chemotherapy or radiation therapy.
+These methods harm organs, tissues, and cells related to reproduction.

-Sperm freezing gives couples the option for future assisted reproductive therapy treatments such as intrauterine insemination and in-vitro fertilization.
-This can be beneficial for couples who are not yet ready to conceive, whether for financial reasons or other personal factors.
+Sperm freezing gives couples the option for future assisted reproductive therapy treatments such as intrauterine insemination and in vitro fertilization.
+This can benefit couples who are not yet ready to conceive, whether for financial reasons or other personal factors.

 The male patient and his partner can consult a fertility specialist to handle any questions and clarifications about the procedure, including the risks and chances for success.

-Once a semen sample has been gathered, it is immediately warmed and stored at 37˚C. The sample then undergoes liquefaction and is mixed with a cryoprotectant that allows it to survive freezing and storage.
+Once a semen sample has been gathered, it is warmed and stored at 37˚C. The sample then undergoes liquefaction and is mixed with a cryoprotectant to survive freezing and storage.
 Cryoprotectants remove water from the cells, preventing ice crystals from forming and damaging the sperm cells.

 The semen samples are frozen in vapors of liquid nitrogen and placed in vials for storage until later use.
-The vials are labeled and catalogued for easy reference and retrieval.
+The vials are labeled and cataloged for easy reference and retrieval.

-Testicular tissue freezing is used in the treatment of azoospermia, a medical condition wherein a man has no measurable sperm in his semen.
-While it is often caused by testicular abnormalities, azoospermia can be caused by physical obstruction of the ejaculatory duct.
+Testicular tissue freezing is used to treat azoospermia, a medical condition wherein a man has no measurable sperm in his semen.
+While testicular abnormalities often cause it, azoospermia can be caused by physical obstruction of the ejaculatory duct.
 For these patients, testicular function and sperm production are normal.

-Cryopreservation of testicular tissue may also be indicated for prepubertal boys undergoing cancer therapies that are toxic to their reproductive organs that are still developing.
+Cryopreservation of testicular tissue may also be indicated for prepubertal boys undergoing cancer therapies that are toxic to their reproductive organs, which are still developing.
 Thus, it is a viable option in preventing male sterility.